-Health Education Journal is a leading peer-reviewed journal established in 1943.
+Health Education Journal is a world leading international journal in the field of health education and health promotion.

 The journal is a member of the Committee on Publication Ethics (COPE).